ryanfobel/balena-conda/README.md

 # balena-conda

-This is a balena image for Raspberry Pi 4-64bit OS with a basic conda environment.
-It may be useful to anyone wanting to setup a Python data science stack (e.g., numpy, scipy, jupyter, matplotlib, pandas, etc.) on the Raspberry Pi4.
+This is a [Raspberry Pi] 4-64bit [balena] image with a basic [conda]/[miniforge] environment.
+It provides access to the standard [Python] data science stack (e.g., numpy, scipy, jupyter, matplotlib, pandas, etc.) and libaries for interacting with the [Raspberry Pi] hardware (e.g., smbus2, RPi.GPIO, adafruit-blinka) on the [Raspberry Pi] 4.

-# Build Instructions
+## Build Instructions

 1. Build the docker image on the RPi at the given IP address